Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Acknowledgments

 \section{Acknowledgments}

-This research work was carried out at the ESAT Laboratory of KU Leuven, in the frame of KU Leuven internal funds C24/16/019 "Distributed Digital Signal Processing for Ad-hoc Wireless Local Area Audio Networking" and VES/19/004, and FWO Large-scale research infrastructure "The Library of Voices - Unlocking the Alamire Foundation’s Music Heritage Resources Collection through Visual and Sound Technology" (I013218N).
+This research work was carried out at the ESAT Laboratory of KU Leuven, in the frame of KU Leuven internal funds C14/21/075 "A holistic approach to the design of integrated and distributed digital signal processing algorithms for audio and speech communication devices", C24/16/019 "Distributed Digital Signal Processing for Ad-hoc Wireless Local Area Audio Networking" and VES/19/004, and FWO Large-scale research infrastructure "The Library of Voices - Unlocking the Alamire Foundation’s Music Heritage Resources Collection through Visual and Sound Technology" (I013218N).
 The research leading to these results has received funding from the European Research Council under the European Union's Horizon 2020 research and innovation program / ERC Consolidator Grant: SONORA (no. 773268).
 This paper reflects only the authors' views and the Union is not liable for any use that may be made of the contained information.